-The building boom was so extensive, that an estimated 25-50% the world’s construction cranes were located in Dubai.
-The crane boom was matched by the production of architectural forms.
+The building boom was so extensive, that an estimated 25-50% of the world’s construction cranes were located in Dubai.
+The crane boom was matched by the proliferation of architectural forms.
 World’s most prominent architects lined up at the Emirate’s door offering science-fictional visions of mutant architecture.

 I’ve always thought that Dubai resembled the 1922 Chicago Tribune design competition for its headquarters.
-Hundreds of architects and lay people submitted sometimes outlandish proposals for “the most beautiful and eye-catching building in the world.”
-That competition was won by Raymond Hood & John Mead Howells.
-In Dubai every starchitect was a winner.
+Hundreds of architects and laypeople submitted sometimes outlandish proposals for “the most beautiful and eye-catching building in the world.”
+Raymond Hood & John Mead Howells won that competition.
+In Dubai, every starchitect is a winner.
 Almost every month some marketing materials announced a new iconic project.
-It seemed that every design was going to get built!
+Every design must be built!